VanuatuN/MM/README.md

 additional almost 5% of the accuracy for the Random Forest classification, while for the SVC method it decreases accuracy (only 2% decrease).<br>

-The worst performing method od GNB, it gives 70% of accurace for all tested configurations of PCA and LDA.
+The worst performing method od GNB, it gives around 60% of accuracy for all tested configurations of KPCA and LDA.

 ### Metrics of performance